-The mandate of the Standing Committee on Indigenous and Northern Affairs (the Committee) includes all areas covered by the federal department of Indigenous and Northern Affairs Canada, whose legal name remains the Department of Indian Affairs and Northern Development (DIAND).
-The Committee can study any aspect of the Department’s management and operation, as well as legislation, programs or policy areas administered by the Department.
-Traditionally, the Department has taken responsibility primarily for on-reserve registered First Nations people, Inuit and northern or territorial affairs.
-In turn, the Committee has primarily considered legislation and issues related to these populations and subjects.
+The mandate of the Standing Committee on Indigenous and Northern Affairs (the Committee) includes all areas covered by the Department of Indigenous Services and the Department of Crown-Indigenous Relations and Northern Affairs.
+The Committee can study any aspect of the management and operation of the two departments, as well as legislation, programs or policy areas administered by them.

 A. Prior to the late 1960s

 Prior to the late 1960s, “Indian affairs” matters were occasionally referred to a select committee, special committee or special joint committee for consideration.
 For example, in 1874 a select committee inquired into the condition of the Six Nations of the Grand River.
 In 1927, 1946–1948 and 1959–1961, special joint committees of the House of Commons and the Senate were appointed to study British Columbia land claims and Indian Act reform.
 It was not until 1965 that the matter of Indian affairs was specifically referred to a House standing committee, the Committee on Indian Affairs, Human Rights, Citizenship and Immigration.
 From 1966–1968, this Committee met infrequently.